kubernetes/git-sync/README.md

     --webhook-url <string>, $GIT_SYNC_WEBHOOK_URL
             A URL for optional webhook notifications when syncs complete.
-The header 'Gitsync-Hash' will be set to the git SHA that was synced.
+The header 'Gitsync-Hash' will be set to the git hash that was synced.

 EXAMPLE USAGE

     git-sync \
         --repo=https://github.com/kubernetes/git-sync \
-        --branch=main \
-        --rev=HEAD \
+        --ref=HEAD \
         --period=10s \
         --root=/mnt/git